 - Your jaw locks or has limited movement, making it difficult to open your mouth

-- Pin in or around your ear
+- Pain in or around your ear.

-- Continous aching facial pain
+- Continuous aching facial pain.

-- Difficulty chewing
+- Difficulty chewing.

-- Recent or previous injury to your jaw
+- Recent or previous injury to your jaw.

-- Arthritis in other joints can lead to disease in the jaw joint
+- Arthritis in other joints can lead to disease in the jaw joint.

 How TMD Develops

 When the jaw has to compensate for imbalance or the effects of damage to the joint, the resulting stress can cause grinding or clenching.
 Eventually, patients may have trouble opening or closing their mouth completely, and their bite may feel off.
-Continued strain on the joint and surrounding muscles can cause ;pain that is closely associated with frequent headaches and other symptoms.
+Continued strain on the joint and surrounding muscles can cause pain that is closely associated with frequent headaches and other symptoms.